Biggs (TV channel): History

-The services was initially set to be named Bute, later Biggs, but was renamed Panda Biggs at the request of ERC.
-It was launched on 1 December 2009 on the ZON platform.
-It was targeted to children and teens from ages 8 to 14.
-It aired live-action shows, films, anime and cartoon shows.
-It also used to air archived programs from Canal Panda.
-Its design is similar to that of YTV and Disney XD.
+The channel was initially set to be named Bute, later Biggs, but was renamed Panda Biggs at the request of ERC.
+ERC approved the license on 19 November 2009.

+The channel launched on 1 December 2009 on the ZON platform.
+It was originally targeted to children and teens from ages 8 to 14.
+It aired live-action shows, films, anime and animated shows.
+It also aired some archived series from Canal Panda that was targeted at an older demographic.
+It planned to air four national programs for 2010, with one of them, a magazine program, premiering in December.
 Initially on digital cable, the channel launched on its analog service on 1 February 2010, replacing Cartoon Network, which became a digital-only channel after that date.

+Around the time of the channel's launch, rival provider MEO announced the launch of SIC K, which Dreamia executives denied that its launch was MEO's answer to ZON's launch of Panda Biggs, although SIC K targeted to the same demographic.
+Likewise, Dreamia aimed at launching the channel in Lusophone Africa.
+The channel was added to ZAP when it launched in Angola in early 2010; by April of that year, there were negotiations for the channel to enter Mozambique.

+In June 2010, as part of its summer season, three animated shows premiered on the network, the anime Tsubasa: Reservoir Chronicle, Canadian series Spider Riders and American series Kamen Rider: Dragon Knight.

+On 21 June 2012, the channel was added on MEO, expanding its availability on all subscription television providers.

+On 1 December 2013, Panda Biggs was renamed to simply Biggs.

-On 1 June 2021, Dreamia launched another Portuguese TV channel targeted to children called Panda Kids.
-It airs almost mostly the anime and cartoon shows formerly aired on Biggs, including new ones and films, some formerly aired on Canal Panda.
-Initially it was supposed to be a pop-up channel, but due to the increase of the channel's target audience ratings, Dreamia decided to make it as a regular and permanent channel, while Biggs was refocused as a teen channel, primarily airing live-action series as its key content.
+On 1 June 2021, Dreamia launched another Portuguese television channel targeted to children called Panda Kids.
+It airs most of the animated series and anime formerly aired on Biggs, including new acquisitions and films, some formerly aired on Canal Panda.
+Initially it was supposed to be a pop-up channel, but due to the increase of the channel's target audience ratings, Dreamia decided to launch it as a permanent channel, while Biggs was refocused as a teen channel, primarily airing live-action series and anime as its key content.

-Starting from 5 July 2023, the channel only airs live-action shows and films for teens and young adults.
+Starting on 5 July 2023, the channel only aired live-action shows and films for teens and young adults.

+On 19 February 2026, Dreamia requested ERC to change the channel's content and rebrand it to VinTV, as the intended target audience for Biggs prefers to use online platforms.
+The channel was presented to the public on 23 April 2026 with a special event at that year's Comic Con Portugal, featuring a special appearance from Danish singer Whigfield, where she sung her 1992 single "Saturday Night".

+On 4 May 2026, Biggs closed and was replaced by VinTV.